 - Since high levels of copper is usually in the unavailable form, you might see problems with yeast.

 - Also going hand-in-hand with high copper is high calcium, called the “calcium shell”.
 With that high calcium can be lack of emotion/apathy.

 - High copper can also cause excess fears or anxieties.
 Detoxing may create some of the same.

 - You will see ceruloplasmin mentioned on key copper websites–the major copper-carrying protein.
 Some will state that the lower it is, the quicker copper will build up in your liver and brain.
 Janie had high ceruloplasmin and still an obvious brain buildup!
 Just to show that there can be exceptions to the rule.

 - If you want to work with a doctor, find one who is open-minded about hair testing aka HTMA.
 But you may be lucky and the blood testing shows the problem anyway along with symptoms.
 Want to order your own HTMA??
 You can!
 Go to the following page, scroll down and click on the DIRECT LABS icon, and the hair test is the 3rd one down: http://www.stopthethyroidmadness.com/recommended-labwork

 - Copper IUD’s have caused many women problems with rising copper levels!
 That can especially be true if you have the MTHFR mutation, which prevents your body from breaking it down.

 - It’s stated that vegetarians have a high risk of becoming copper toxic.

-- Foods high in copper include chocolate (darn it), avocados (darn it again) molasses, liver, oysters, mushrooms, sesame or sunflower seeds, cashews, etc. A more comprehensive list is here.
+- Foods high in copper include chocolate (darn it), avocados (darn it again) molasses, liver, oysters, shrimp, mushrooms, sesame or sunflower seeds, cashews, etc. A more comprehensive list is here.

 PLEASE WORK WITH AN INFORMED DOCTOR IF YOU CAN FIND ONE.